-Part of the travelling experience is to go somewhere new and try eating something foreign. it’s one key way to learn about the culture of the place that you’re in, and often a great way to make friends as most people become more open and friendly with a snack or drink in hand.
+Part of the travelling experience is to go somewhere new and eat something you could never get back home.
+It’s one way I learn about the culture of the place that I’m in, and often a great way to make friends as most people just become more open and friendly with a snack or drink in hand.

 So when the folk from Traveling Spoon approached me about their service, which offers travellers a home dining and/or cooking experience with a local in Asia, I was quite intrigued.
 It’s a chance for you to taste some local cuisine as well as interact with a local – which is quite the authentic experience many travellers are looking for these days beyond the tour packages!

 Since I was in Singapore and not headed overseas anytime soon, Traveling Spoon matched me up with the current local host, a lady named Rosaline Soon who turned out to be quite a famous cook locally, having run her own restaurant in the past, she has since published three cookbooks to her name and conducts cooking classes as well.

 What I liked was the personal touch – Rosaline herself dropped me a note to say hello before the session, giving me instructions on how to get to her place (deep in a residential area in Singapore, which wasn’t too far from where I live myself) and letting me know the menu for the night.

 The Traveling Spoon experience is made up of 3 tracks:

 - just enjoying a home cooked meal (US$20-60)

 - adding a cooking lesson to the home cooked meal (US$40-$100)